patchbanks/WaivOps-WRLD-LP/README.md

 ## WRLD-LP Dataset

-WRLD-LP is an open audio dataset composed of a series of drum recordings in the genre of world percussion music.
-The dataset comprises 3,162 audio loops recorded in uncompressed stereo WAV format, generated with an internal sample dataset and MIDI files sourced from a code-based music generation system at various tempo rates, along with a MIDI transformer model trained on more than 30,000 MIDI files.
+WRLD-LP is an open audio dataset comprised of a series of symbolic drum recordings in the genres of world percussion music.
+The dataset includes 3,162 audio loops recorded in uncompressed stereo WAV format.
+The compositions were generated with an internal sample dataset played with note-dense MIDI drum files from a code-based music generation system, along with a MIDI transformer model trained on more than 30,000 MIDI files.

 ## Dataset